-Although the pandemic has made it impossible for us to gather in the Capitol Theater for our planned production of She Loves Me and The Marriage of Figaro, Madison Opera is not going silent.
+Although the pandemic has made it impossible for us to gather in the Overture Center for the Arts for our planned productions of She Loves Me and The Marriage of Figaro, Madison Opera is not going silent.

-Continuing the success of our Digital Fall, we are embarking on a Digital Winter season that runs from January through March and includes the range of content that has become our (digital) signature.
+Continuing the success of our Digital Fall, we are embarking on a Digital Winter + Spring season that runs through the end of May and includes the range of content that has become our (digital) signature.
 Cast members from our cancelled productions join a number of other Madison Opera favorite performers in sharing music, discussions, and more.

-Read on for information on what we have planned so far; more details will come.
-(Thank you for your understanding of the ever-changing nature of our times!)
+Read on for information on what we have planned so far; more projects and dates will be added as the season goes on.

 Wondering how you’ll keep track of it all?

 We will send subscribers an email on the first day of each month with the tentative schedule of live-streamed events and digital releases.
 All content will be available to subscribers for one month from the “live” date, so you can watch at your leisure, and as often as you wish.